 11. Will Replit sign our university's, school's or district's Data Security or Privacy Agreement?

+We are unable to sign individual agreements with specific institutions or districts.
+However, the privacy regulations and declarations listed above may meet your requirements.
 If you are a Local Educational Agency in the United States, our U.S. Student Data Protection Addendum also applies.
-We are happy to send you a copy for comments/edits if you'd like.

 13. Does Replit block adult content in Teams for Education?